aarondl/ultimateq/README.md

 ###config
 Config package is used to present a fluent style configuration builder for an irc bot.
-It also provides some validation.
+It also provides some validation, and file reading/writing.

 ###parse
 This package deals with parsing irc protocols.
-It is able to consume irc protocol messages using the Parse method, returning the common formatted IrcMessage type from the irc package.
+It is able to consume irc protocol messages using the Parse method, returning the common IrcMessage type from the irc package.

 ###dispatch
 Dispatch package is meant to register callbacks and dispatch IrcMessages onto